 Increasingly, GPs are taking on roles that are beyond the scope of GP training and the MRCGP that require additional qualifications.
 But there’s no standard route to becoming a Portfolio or extended role GP.
 The opportunity to work flexibly and develop areas of clinical interest is one of the great benefits of shaping your own career.
 Some specialty areas of work will have more structured degree courses or diploma requirements, with others it may be experience.

-With the support of NHS England, the Royal College of General Practitioners (RCGP) has developed a new generic framework to support the accreditation of GPs with Extended Roles (GPwER).
-An accreditation service for GPwERs in Dermatology and Skin Surgery, has been launched on a one year trial basis initially.
-The Dermatology and Skin Surgery guidelines have been updated in collaboration with the British Association of Dermatologists (BAD) and Primary Care Dermatology Society (PCDS) and replace the 2011 Department of Health Guidelines for General Practitioners with Special Interest (GPwSI).
+With the support of NHS England, the Royal College of General Practitioners (RCGP) has developed a generic framework to support the accreditation of GPs with Extended Roles (GPwER).
+An accreditation service for GPwERs in Dermatology and Skin Surgery has been launched.
+The guidelines have been updated in collaboration with the British Association of Dermatologists (BAD) and Primary Care Dermatology Society (PCDS) and replace the 2011 Department of Health Guidelines for General Practitioners with Special Interest (GPwSI).

 It is possible to pursue postgraduate qualifications during your training, such as a masters.
 You can apply for a full time out of programme experience.
 There are some post-qualification (i.e. ST4) fellowships that offer funded courses (the choice of subject will vary) but this depends on location.
 Academic Clinical Fellowships (ACFs) offer opportunities that may help support a portfolio career.